 - Hack/Slash, by Tim Seeley with various artists, published initially by Devil's Due and later Image, is basically a cross between Buffy the Vampire Slayer and the Bad Girl tradition.
 Cassie Hack is a scantily-clad, very cynical anti-hero who is often drawn for extreme fanservice, but in contrary to the usual tropes of the genre she is a Badass Normal fighting supernatural monsters, and she has much more angst, guilt, and self-doubt than is usual for a Bad Girl protagonist, most of whom tend to be cheerfully sociopathic.

 - Crimson Plague, a short-lived Image title by George Pérez, that was chiefly notorious for the sheer jaw-dropping squickiness of its anti-hero's Lovecraftian Superpower.
 Her menstrual fluids make people dissolve into goo.

 - Lady Rawhide is a swashbuckler take on the concept.
 Originally appearing in Topps' Zorro comic, she was so popular she was spun off to star in her one-shots and miniseries.
 Since Topps left the comics biz, she has appeared in titles from Dynamite.
 Her original motivation was seeking revenge for her brother's blinding: an act she originally blamed Zorro for.
 Exposure to Zorro's heroism gradually made her more altruistic.
 Her costume is as Stripperific as could be plausible for what an 18th c. character might make and wear.

 Non-comic book examples:

-- Bayonetta can be considered a textbook example of this trope: a kick-ass female antihero protagonist with occult powers wears a sexy risque outfit and dispatches enemies without mercy.
+- Bayonetta can be considered a textbook example of this trope: a kick-ass female antihero protagonist with occult powers that come from demons, who wears a sexy risque outfit (a lovely dominatrix-style cat suit made out of her own hair), and dispatches her angelic enemies without mercy.